Memory Care in St. Louis, MO

 A low staff-to-resident ratio is also preferred, allowing residents more individual attention and care.

-Finding Your Memory Care Advisor in St. Louis, MO
+Your St. Louis, MO Senior Living Advisor

-What is the Cost of Memory Care in St. Louis, MO?
+What is the Cost of Memory Care in St. Louis, MO

 The average monthly cost for St. Louis Memory Care is $4,797, although each property will vary slightly depending on its amenities and location in the city.
 Memory Care properties are generally higher in cost than other types of long-term care due to the enhanced services and higher level of training of many staff members.